 Farm succession – insights and lessons from a retired farming couple

-They started out with 800 acres in the Western Downs in the 1960s and ended up with 5,000 acres in Balonne Shire before heading to the rolling hinterland hills of the coast to retire nearly 15 years ago.
+They started out with 800 acres in the Western Downs in the 1960s and ended up with 5,000 acres in Balonne Shire before heading to the rolling hinterland hills of the Sunshine Coast to retire nearly 15 years ago.

 “I finished college and went home to our mixed farm,” says Jim.
 “Mum and Dad farmed everything from fat lambs and wool to sunflowers, dairy cows and pigs.”